FHIR-AgentBench: Benchmarking LLM Agents for Realistic Interoperable EHR Question Answering: Benchmark Construction

 To meet realism in questions, data, and system fidelity, we use two sources: (1) EHRSQL-2024~\citep{lee-etal-2024-overview}, which provides question-SQL pairs derived from the processed version of MIMIC-IV-Demo, and (2) the MIMIC-IV-FHIR-Demo dataset~\citep{bennett2024mimicivfhir}\footnote{The demo version supports both commercial and open-source models.
 Our benchmark is also compatible with the full MIMIC-IV-FHIR.}, which offers real, de-identified patient data in the mandated FHIR format.

 From EHRSQL, we select the subset of questions that focus on a single patient, as these are most representative of point-of-care clinical inquiries.
-We exclude multi-patient questions (e.g., ``How many patients in their 50s have disease A?'') because the fan-out retrieval and validation process for such queries across a large FHIR server is computationally prohibitive for iterative agent evaluation.
+We exclude multi-patient questions (e.g., ``How many patients in their 50s have disease A?'') because the high retrieval latency associated with such queries (e.g., server-side pagination, rate limits, and large payload processing) dominates the overall evaluation time, hindering our core objective of assessing the agent's capabilities.
 The retained single-patient questions are nonetheless complex, requiring an average of 14.5 FHIR resources to answer, with the most complex cases involving over 2,000 resources.
 We also exclude questions that require using information unavailable in the FHIR resources.